Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

 The resulting categorical heatmap is shown in Fig.~\eqref{fig1}.
-Each pixel corresponds to a $(\varepsilon_1, \varepsilon_2)$ pair, color-coded by the observed collective state.
+Each pixel corresponds to an $(\varepsilon_1, \varepsilon_2)$ pair, color-coded by the observed collective state.
 Since $\varepsilon_2>0$ corresponds to the anti-Hebbian coupling, it tends to disrupt phase coherence, and sufficiently large values of $\varepsilon_2$ generally lead to incoherent dynamics.
-In contrast, when $\varepsilon_1 \gg \varepsilon_2 > 0$, the upper-triangular Hebbian interactions dominate, promoting the formation of two anti-phase clusters for most parameter realizations.\\ To examine the dynamics in detail, we simulate the system \eqref{eq:theta_dynamics}-\eqref{eq:k_dynamics} with $N=10$ oscillators, noise intensity \( \sigma = 0 \) and intrinsic frequencies $\omega_i = 0$ $\forall i$.
+In contrast, when $\varepsilon_1 \gg \varepsilon_2 > 0$, the upper-triangular Hebbian interactions dominate, promoting the formation of two anti-phase clusters for most parameter realizations.
+For $\varepsilon$-values in the vicinity of the red dashed line it depends on the random initial conditions in which state the system ends up, therefore the boundary is a bit rough.\\ To examine the dynamics in detail, we simulate the system \eqref{eq:theta_dynamics}-\eqref{eq:k_dynamics} with $N=10$ oscillators, noise intensity \( \sigma = 0 \) and intrinsic frequencies $\omega_i = 0$ $\forall i$.
 We fix the coupling parameters at $\varepsilon_1 = 0.01$ and $\varepsilon_2 = 0.0001$, a regime where two anti-phase clusters are expected from Fig.~\eqref{fig1} (a).
 While one might anticipate that $R_2$ would converge to one after an initial transient, we observe metastable behavior: $R_2$ initially approaches $1$, then occasionally deviates from this value, only to return to $R_2 \approx 1$ after a few iterations.
-We have seen the same recurrent deviations of $R_2$ as shown in Fig.~\eqref{fig2} (a) also over a total integration time of up to $9 \times 10^7$ steps.\\ As seen in Fig.~\eqref{fig2} (a), also the standard Kuramoto order parameter $R$ shows metastable behavior.
+We observe the same recurrent deviations of $R_2$ as shown in Fig.~\eqref{fig2} (a) also over a total integration time of up to $9 \times 10^7$ steps.\\ As seen in Fig.~\eqref{fig2} (a), also the standard Kuramoto order parameter $R$ shows metastable behavior.
 Depending on the degree of synchronization, the value of $R$ after a spike may be different, and whenever $R_2$ is perturbed, $R$ experiences a corresponding disturbance.
 During $R_2=1$, the two anti-phase clusters remain well separated by a phase difference of $\pi$, although the number of oscillators in each cluster may vary temporarily during the disturbances of $R_2$.
 After a spike in $R_2$, the system returns to a state with $R_2 \approx 1$, preserving the two-cluster structure with $\pi$ phase difference.
 Thus, a spike in the order parameter $R_2$ indicates a short deviation from the organization into two anti-phase synchronized clusters which obviously corresponds to an unstable solution.